Maid Fetish

 Prevalence & culture

+No survey isolates the maid costume specifically, so its true rate is unknown, but two things can be said with confidence: the imagery is culturally ubiquitous, while dedicated fetish interest in it is a modest slice of the broader clothing-fetish population.
 The maid outfit is highly visible through cosplay, anime, and maid-café culture, giving it broad mainstream recognition even though the specific fetish supports only modest dedicated communities and limited academic study.
+It is not classed as a disorder in the DSM-5-TR or ICD-11 unless it causes the person marked distress or impairment.
 In Scorolli and colleagues' (2007) survey of fetish-related online communities, clothing fetishes were dominated by legwear (33%) and footwear (32%), with underwear (12%) and whole-body wear such as jackets (9%) trailing, costume/uniform items forming a minor share, so the maid costume's mainstream recognition far outruns its share of self-identified fetish interest.
 Lay catalogues such as Glamour's A–Z of kinks and fetishes list the French-maid look among familiar role-play kinks, and many people encounter the imagery casually without identifying a personal fetish.

 Safety, consent & law

-There are no inherent safety, consent, or legal concerns: the interest involves ordinary costume and consenting adults.
+There are no inherent safety, consent, or legal concerns: the interest involves ordinary costume and consenting adults, and the service role-play built around it is play rather than employment — agreed in advance, and ended by either partner whenever they want.
 Standard norms of mutual consent and privacy apply, as with any clothing- or role-play-based interest such as lingerie fetish.
+The only practical notes are mundane ones: costume corsetry and heels become uncomfortable long before they become risky, and the outfit's thin synthetic fabrics occasionally irritate sensitive skin.

 - Uniform Fetish60/100Uniform Fetishism · Clothing & GarmentsAn erotic interest in uniforms and the authority, role, or status they signal: military, police, medical, school, or service dress.
 A common clothing-and-role fetish rather than a clinical disorder.60